mspnp/container-apps-fabrikam-dronedelivery/README.md

    PUT DroneDeliveries/Put [id] (1)
    ```

-   :book: Above result demostrates that the http request initiated from the client has been ingested by `IngestionController/scheduleDeliveryAsync` to be later consumed by the `Workflow` background process to be sent to `Deliveries/Put`, `/api/packages/mypackage` and `DroneDeliveries/Put` endpoints respectively.
+   :book: Above result demonstrates that the http request initiated from the client has been ingested by `IngestionController/scheduleDeliveryAsync` to be later consumed by the `Workflow` background process to be sent to `Deliveries/Put`, `/api/packages/mypackage` and `DroneDeliveries/Put` endpoints respectively.
 Them all are microservices running within Azure Container Apps.

 ## Troubleshooting